MadMihir/TinFly/README.md

-# TinFly
+# Music-Player-For-Blind
- Music Player for Blind
+Music Player for Blind using Python and libraries like Tensorflow , Speech Recognition